xgrau/rdl-Agam-evolution/README.md

 * All metadata required is in the `data` folder
 * Some accessory scripts are also available in the `scripts_hapclust` and `scripts_printtranscripts` folders
-* Genomic variation data **has to be downloaded** from Ag1000G in MalariaGEN.
+* Genomic variation data **has to be downloaded** from the [Ag1000G project archive](https://www.malariagen.net/projects/ag1000g).
+These are huge files that don't fit in this repository.
 Download links for Phase1-AR3 and Phase2-AR1:

 ```bash
 ftp://ngs.sanger.ac.uk/production/ag1000g/phase1/AR3/